Lukas' Notes

 Parseval Identity

-If , then the expansion coefficients satisfy
+For , the coefficients satisfy

 Gram-Schmidt